• Skip to primary navigation

 • Carrot - adds fiber, sweetness, and texture.
 Don't overdo them.

 • Fresh cilantro (coriander) - another classic on Thai curries.
-If you don't love it, you can skip it, but if you chop them thinly and add them while cooking, you may not notice it, but it will still deliver lots of Thai flavor goodness!
+If you don't love it, you can skip it, but if you chop it thinly and add it while cooking, you may not notice it, but it will still deliver lots of Thai flavor goodness!

 Optional ingredients